 If all the imported text does not fit in the text box, the overflow symbol displays.
-If Auto Page Insertion (QuarkXPress/Edit > Preferences > Print Layout > General pane) is enabled, pages are inserted (when you import text into an automatic text box) as necessary to contain the text.
+After importing text into a box, you can choose Fit Box to Text from the context menu (or Item menu).
+If Auto Page Insertion (QuarkXPress/Edit > Preferences > Print Layout >

+General pane) is enabled, pages are inserted (when you import text into an automatic text box) as necessary to contain the text.